lvllc904/Promethean_1/deploy.md

 ### Using the Automated Script

-1. Make sure you've created an empty repository named "DAC2" in your GitHub account
+1. Make sure you've created an empty repository named "ThePrometheanSociety" in your GitHub account
 2. Run the provided script:
    ```bash
    ./github_setup.sh